 Bolstered by their repeated success, Genna, Chris, and the Loyola team are feeling confident as they enter their next yield cycle.
 Chris says: “We are already thinking about the Class of 2023 admission video—what elements we want to include, where we see opportunities to personalize the content.
 We’re also conducting focus groups with students because we are interested in hearing and care about what they have to say.”

 The team is also thinking about other places and other campaigns where they can work with Vidyard to incorporate personalized video.
+Because the Vidyard platform is built using Amazon Web Services, Loyola can rest assured that personalization can scale to any size while still offering real-time tracking across all of the videos.
 “We’re looking at using personalized video for our accepted student open houses,” says Genna.
 “We have thousands attend every year.
 Imagine how excited they’ll feel if they register and immediately get a personalized video confirmation?”

 Schedule a live demo with our sales team.Get Demo